pd-l2ork/pd-l2ork/README.md

 #### Windows 32-bit Using msys2

-Time to build: *roughly 1.5 hours-- 30 minutes of this is for Gem alone*
+Time to build: *roughly 1.5 hours--30 minutes of this is for Gem alone*
 Hard drive space required to build: *rougly 2.5 GB*

 **Important note:** We recommend doing the build under your msys2 home